 Fracking is a practice spreading rapidly across Texas.
 Because of the breadth of this method, the report calls for the state to improve monitoring and collecting data about the environmental impact.
 Because oil and gas drilling is such an essential part of the Texas economy, it’s essential to understand the positive and negative consequences of this industry.

 If you’re an oil worker who was injured on the job, or you’re the family member of an oil worker who was harmed or killed while working, don’t hesitate to give our San Antonio oil field accident attorney a call.
-The Law Offices of George P. Escobedo & Associates, PLLC has more than a decade of experience helping injured workers seek compensation for their injuries and illnesses and assisting families struggling with the wrongful deaths of their loved ones.
+The Law Office of George P. Escobedo & Associates, PLLC has more than a decade of experience helping injured workers seek compensation for their injuries and illnesses and assisting families struggling with the wrongful deaths of their loved ones.
 Let us see what we can do for you.

 Contact usat (210) 807-3178 or fill out our online form to schedule a free consultation with us today.